captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 But then you got me high
 ---
-so now we're friends.
+so now we’re friends.
 ---
 ## ROBYN:
 Is that how it works?
 ---
 ## SHARON:
-That's how it seems to work
+That’s how it seems to work
 ---
 when the kids do it.
 ---
 ## ROBYN:
 All right
 ---
-if we're friends
+if we’re friends
 ---
-don't go through my shit.
+don’t go through my shit.
 ---
 ## SHARON:
-I didn't mean to
+I didn’t mean to
 ---
 ## ROBYN:
 Yeah I know you wanted a hat